 Some implementations provide a mechanism for changing an implementation's implementation-defined behaviour (for example, use of pragma in source code).
 Use of such a change mechanism creates the potential for additional human error if a developer is unaware that a change of behaviour was requested earlier in the source code and writes code that depends on the implementation-defined behaviour that occurred prior to that explicit change of behaviour.

 Some language constructs have implementation-defined behaviour, but unconditionally recommending against any use of these constructs can be impractical.
 For instance, in many languages the number of significant characters in an identifier is implementation-defined.
-In this case, choosing a minimum number of characters project-wide and requiring that only translators supporting at least that number, N, of characters be used will prevent that issue from being problematic..
+In this case, enforcing a maximum length, N, for identifiers project-wide and using only translators distinguishing identifiers based on at least N characters will resolve the problem.

 The appearance of implementation-defined behaviour in a language specification is recognition by the language designers that in some cases implementation flexibility provides a worthwhile benefit for language translators; this usage is not a defect in the language.